armchair-traveller/mini-component-library/README.md

 Additionally, all of the colors you'll need are indexed in `constants.js`.

 All components in this project use [the `Roboto` font](https://fonts.google.com/specimen/Roboto).
-This font is already included in the Storybook environment, and is already applied to all elements.
-It comes in two weights:
+This font is already included in Chrome, but you are free to make & add to `.storybook/preview-head.html`.
+Two weights are used:

 - 400 (default)
 - 700 (bold)